nihaldhamani/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

+Hi, my name is Nihal.
+I am a software engineer with a passion for autonomy and space exploration.

-I am currently a Computer Science and Astronomy undergraduate at The University of Texas at Austin.
+I am currently an undergraduate student at The University of Texas at Austin where I'm majoring in both Computer Science and Astronomy.